haipinglu/ScalableML/README.md

 Many thanks to
 * Mike Croucher, Neil Lawrence, Will Furnass, Twin Karmakharm, and Vamsi Sai Turlapati for their inputs and inspirations.
-* Mauricio A Álvarez for jointly working on this course since we joined Sheffield together.
 * Our teaching assistants (demonstrators) and students who have contributed in various ways.